openshift/openshift-windows/README.md

 Important Note: The Windows Node must run on a physical box, or a environment that supports nested virt, with passthru configured on the VM.

-./allinone.sh LinuxHostName WindowsHostName InternalDomain OpenShiftPublicURL AppPublicURL UserName Password
+./allinone.sh LinuxHostName WindowsHostName InternalDomain OpenShiftPublicURL AppPublicURL UserName Password rhnusername rhnpassword

 Arguments Examples: